Leaders' debate: History

 Precursors to television debates were the candidate forums broadcast over radio in elections in the 1920s.
-The success of early televised debates such as the 1960 American presidential debate between John F. Kennedy and Richard Nixon, viewed by 70 million people, would eventually spur the desire to hold similar, televised debates in countries under the parliamentary system.
+The 1960 United States presidential debates between John F. Kennedy and Richard Nixon was viewed by 70 million people, but many world leaders decided from the American experience that it would be unwise to debate opponents on television.

+The US example would nonetheless spur the desire to hold similar, televised debates in countries under the parliamentary system.
 Television had quickly proven to be an excellent and efficient means of reaching out to large blocs of the electorate.
 The unique aspect of the parliamentary system which creates the desire to hold leaders' debates is that the party leader is usually the party's presumed candidate to lead the government, because by constitutional convention he or she will usually become prime minister or premier if his or her party is able to obtain a majority, by itself or as part of a coalition government.
 However, a leaders' debate is not technically a candidates debate in the same sense that an American presidential debate would be, because in the latter case the American political parties have explicitly nominated the named individuals as their candidates for president and vice president.